Abatement

 Remote witnessing was a temporary COVID-19 measure (31 January 2020 to 31 January 2024) allowing video call witnessing.
 This is no longer permitted in England and Wales.

-Removal of [executor](/glossary/executor) is a court-ordered process under Section 50 of the Administration of Justice Act 1985 whereby the High Court terminates an executor's appointment and appoints a substitute when necessary to protect beneficiaries' interests and ensure proper estate administration.
+Removal of executor is a court-ordered process where the High Court terminates an executor's appointment and appoints a substitute to protect beneficiaries' interests.

-Rental income is the money you receive from letting out a property to tenants, including rent payments, [service charges](/glossary/service-charge), and any deposits retained for damage or unpaid bills.
+Rental income is the money you receive from letting out a property to tenants, including rent payments and any deposits retained for damage or unpaid bills.

-[Executor](/glossary/executor) renunciation is the formal process by which a person named as executor in a will permanently declines the role before starting any estate administration work, completing Form PA15 to give up all executor rights.
+Executor renunciation is the formal process by which someone named as executor permanently declines the role before starting estate administration work.

-Renvoi is a legal doctrine that determines which country's laws apply to your [estate](/glossary/estate) when you have assets or connections in multiple countries, resolving conflicts between different legal systems.
+Renvoi is a legal doctrine determining which country's laws apply to your estate when you have assets in multiple countries.

-Repatriation of [assets](/glossary/assets) is the process of transferring a deceased person's overseas property, money, and investments back to the UK so executors can distribute them to beneficiaries.
+Repatriation of assets is the process of transferring a deceased person's overseas property and money back to the UK for distribution to beneficiaries.

 A replacement attorney is a backup person named in a Lasting Power of Attorney who automatically steps in if one of the original attorneys can no longer act on the donor's behalf.

-A reserved powers trust is a trust where the settlor retains specific control powers (such as directing investments or appointing trustees) rather than transferring complete authority to trustees—primarily used in offshore jurisdictions with protective legislation.
+A reserved powers trust is a trust where the settlor retains specific control powers (such as directing investments) rather than transferring full authority to trustees.

-The Residence Nil-Rate Band (RNRB) is an additional £175,000 [inheritance](/glossary/inheritance) tax allowance when you leave your home to children or grandchildren, potentially increasing tax-free inheritance to £500,000.
+The Residence Nil-Rate Band (RNRB) is an additional £175,000 inheritance tax allowance when you leave your home to children or grandchildren.

-A residuary [beneficiary](/glossary/beneficiary) is someone who inherits whatever remains of an estate after all debts, taxes, funeral costs, and specific gifts have been paid—often the largest portion.
+A residuary beneficiary is someone who inherits whatever remains of an estate after all debts, taxes, and specific gifts have been paid.

 The residuary estate (or residue) is everything left in your estate after all debts, taxes, expenses, and specific gifts in your will have been paid and distributed.